Growing Leadership in the Garden

 SCCG gardener turned Board Member, Asha Muhiddin, with her fiancé.

 Together, Michael, Elena, and Asha represent the kind of leadership that defines the San Carlos Community Garden—grounded in hands-on involvement and a commitment to the community.
-We’re grateful for the time, skills, and perspective they bring to the board, and we look forward to working with them as the garden continues to grow and serve our neighbors.
+We’re grateful for the time, skills, and perspective they bring to the board, and look forward to the impact they will continue to make as the garden continues to grow and serve our neighbors.

 Next